 I am convinced I was fed subliminal messages during this unconscious ordeal.
 'Do something for them' I kept hearing, 'Do something for them'.
 Well I was confused as to what 'They' meant.
 Then it came to me - ugly women, of course, ugly women, they have suffered for so many years.
 It was I who was to 'Do something for them'.

 Not just any paper bags this time, no, we needed to take a major leap forward, we needed to recognise the multicultural society we now live in.
 Up until now it has been only light brown bags which have been available.
-I now propose that in order to reflect all people's living in the UK, both working in and sponging off the UK, we should introduce - multi-coloured paper bags.
+I now propose that in order to reflect all people's living in the UK, both working in and sponging off the taxpayer, we should introduce - multi-coloured paper bags.
 This time they are to be produced in five colours, white, black, light brown, dark brown and yellow.
 They will be sold in packs of five, foil-wrapped and sold next to the condoms.
 This will truly liberate ugly women and give them the same opportunities as better looking birds to have a happy and fulfilling love life.
 There will also be a 'Deluxe' range, which will have pictures of attractive women printed on the paper bags, for those illegal immigrants who look to marry such women in order to get a British passport, this will be a boon.

 Further down the line there is to be a 'Gay Man' version, this will be very similar, except the bags will have printed pictures of people like Rock Hudson and Julian Clary on them, with the major added bonus of being printed on both sides and thus able to be worn back-to-front.